PierrickPochelu/EnsembleSelectionJax/README.md

 * 1 forward means 'ensemble of models in prediction phase' **cost of 1 forward approximatively equal 1 backward

 Greedy with Jax is a gradient-informed method much less computing intensive than standard Greedy approach.
-It is possible to vary n to control the trade-of between prediction quality (accuracy, MSE,...) and prediction speed (e.g. pred-per-second, latency,...) by varying n.
+For all methods, n controls the trade-of between prediction quality (e.g., accuracy, MSE,...) and speed (ensemble selection time, pred-per-second, prediction latency).